TheRockStarDBA/ASSIC/README.md

 ASSIC simplifies and automates the installation and configuration of SQL Server.

+Script executes first scripts located in **Pre** directory, performs installation and then finally executes scripts located in **Post** directory.
+All scripts with extensions .sql and .ps1 will be executed.
+To skip particular script add '\_' before its name.
+In first line of the scripts we can decide for which SQL Versions it will be executed.

+* for sql scripts => \# 2008,2008R2,2012,2014
+* for ps1 scripts => -- 2008,2008R2,2012,2014

 ## Prerequisites ##

 * Power Shell 3+
+* Supports .sql and .ps1 scripts in Pre and Post directories
 * Supports SQL server 2008+

 ## Getting started ##